 On May 2nd, Human Rights Watch and CRISTOSAL

 released an article asserting that “There is mounting evidence that El Salvadoran authorities have been committing serious human rights violations since adopting a state of emergency on March 27th, 2022.”

-Even though the measures implemented by the Bukele administration have been heavily criticized, Salvadorans seem to like them.
+Even though the measures implemented by the Bukele administration have been heavily criticized, Salvadorans seem to approve of the security measure.